anquanscan/sec-tools/README.md

 [envsec](https://github.com/jetpack-io/envsec): Securely store environment variables and secrets in the cloud of your choice.
 [composer_security](https://github.com/a3020/composer_security): concrete5 package (8.1+) that installs a job to automatically check your composer.json file(s!) for vulnerabilities
 [ext-remover](https://github.com/3kh0/ext-remover): Bookmarklet exploit that can force-disable extensions installed on Chrome.
 Also has a very fancy GUI to manage all extensions!
 [fakesu](https://github.com/SourceCode2/fakesu): fakesu.
 Replace the "su" command, check the input and save the password entered in a file.
+[Remcos-RAT-v3.8.0](https://github.com/Ox47100/Remcos-RAT-v3.8.0): Remcos RAT V3.8.0 Latest version